method-inc/generator-genreact/README.md

 ### Components

 Components are the building blocks of your application.
-Think of them like Web Component, but better.
-They have clear compositional boundaries, care their CSS and behavior with them, and your application understands these dependencies so bundling for production is trivial.
+Think of them like Web Components, but better.
+They have clear compositional boundaries, carry their CSS and behavior with them, and your application understands these dependencies so bundling for production is trivial.